As part of the NHS response to Coronavirus (COVID-19), we have made changes to the services we provide

 Insulin pumps are currently only supported in the community in the South of Staffordshire.

-If you’re thinking about using an insulin pump to treat your Type 1 diabetes follow Insulin Pump link above for further information.
+If you’re thinking about using an insulin pump to treat your Type 1 diabetes follow Insulin Pump link above or course below for further information.

 DIASEND registration instructions for current service users: